TessCreative/english-for-designers/02-first-impression/index.md

 - enjoying a good book (Fantasy or sci-fi?
 Bring it!),
 - worldbuilding vast worlds and planning my own stories (writing, writing, writing),
 - redesigning my blog for the thousand time (should probably do it again),
-- trying to save my awesome players from themselves as a DM (Why do you do this to me?),
+- trying to save my awesome players from themselves as a DM (Why?
+Just, why?),
 - playing games (both board and video),
 - and many more!